Self-Reporting Malpractice: Best Practices

 When self-reporting, it is good practice to do so in a writing that is dated and signed, that defines the known malpractice, and that informs the client that you recommend that they consult with a lawyer well-versed in legal malpractice.
 You can list two or three counsel in the writing for the client to go to for consultation.
 We have certainly had lawyers call us, indicating the malpractice and that they told their client to call us.

 The hope for all of us is that our practice goes smoothly and there are no incidences of malpractice.
-However, should that not be the case, there are best practices to follow that do not compound or magnify the situation.
+But if they occur, there are best practices to follow that do not compound or magnify the situation.

 Consequences of Not Self-Reporting Legal Malpractice